cloudmesh-community/fa18-523-66/project-report/report.md

 ##### Model Fitting

+Choosing the right kernel can prove to be tedious, give the nature of the data.
+Radial kernal was chosen for all three models as it includes the most important feature : being a stationary kernel.
+The kernal is also smooth, and therefore a visual representation is arsthetic in nature.

 ###### Model-1: Using Open,Low, High and Close
 +@fig:svmModel2Summary shows the summary after applying the svm model-2 to the training dataset.